CantaoSu/ASR_TalkingClock/README.md

 `Weixi Lai`

-Participated in the discussion of the entire programme design; was responsible for crafting the README.md and requirements.txt files; undertook the code writing for the English language section, and achieved gender switching for all languages without any code redundancy by implementing gender variable support and function calls.
+Participated in the entire application design and suggested adding daylight saving time reminder feature；was responsible for crafting the README.md and requirements.txt files; undertook the code writing for the English language section, and achieved gender switching for all languages without any code redundancy by implementing gender variable support and function calls; implemented the playback function in different languages; improved a comprehensive audio file management system.

 `Yanhua Liao`